9001/copyparty/README.md

 * or the header `PW` with your password as value

 cors can be configured with `--acao` and `--acam`, or the protections entirely disabled with `--allow-csrf`

+## filekeys

+prevent filename bruteforcing

+volflag `c,fk` generates filekeys (per-file accesskeys) for all files; users which have full read-access (permission `r`) will then see URLs with the correct filekey `?k=...` appended to the end, and `g` users must provide that URL including the correct key to avoid a 404

+by default, filekeys are generated based on salt (`--fk-salt`) + filesystem-path + file-size + inode (if not windows); add volflag `fka` to generate slightly weaker filekeys which will not be invalidated if the file is edited (only salt + path)

+permissions `wG` (write + upget) lets users upload files and receive their own filekeys, still without being able to see other uploads

 ## password hashing